-Brazil's public finances are unsustainable.
-The country is running a government budget deficit of 8.9% of GDP, and its public debt to GDP ratio will be close to 80% by the end of this year.
-Absent an early turnaround in its finances, Brazil's public debt could rise to around 100% of GDP by 2020.
-Rating agencies are contemplating whether to downgrade Brazilian government bonds further into junk bond territory.
+Brazil’s public finances are on a highly unsustainable path.
+The country is running a government budget deficit of around 8.5% of GDP, and its public debt to GDP ratio will be close to 80% by the end of this year.
+Absent an early turnaround in its finances, Brazil’s public debt could rise to around 100% of GDP by 2020.
+It is little wonder rating agencies are contemplating whether to downgrade Brazilian government bonds further into junk bond territory.

-The country's corporate sector is in a parlous state.
-Without an early economic recovery, it is difficult to see how Brazil's corporate sector will avoid defaulting on its substantial debts.
+Another reason one must hope the Brazilian economy begins to recover soon is the parlous state of the country’s corporate sector.
+Without an early economic recovery, it is difficult to see how Brazil’s corporate sector will avoid defaulting on its substantial debts.
 This is especially pressing since a large portion of those debts is contracted in dollar-denominated terms.

 Desmond Lachman is a Resident Fellow at the American Enterprise Institute.
 He was formerly a Deputy Director in the International Monetary Fund’s Policy Development and Review Department and the Chief Emerging Market Economic Strategist at Salomon Smith Barney.